Pedestrian Accident Lawyers Serving Boynton Beach

 Before you speak to your own insurance representative, it is recommended to find an attorney.
 People sometimes skip this step and only seek an attorney once they run into issues with their insurance adjuster, but if they have the legal help they need from the beginning, these situations can be avoided.
 An attorney can provide more help than just with lawsuits.
 They can help you file a claim with your insurance company to make sure all questions are answered correctly and accurately.5.
 Speak to Your Insurance

 Once you hire an attorney, it is time to file a claim with insurance.
-This needs to be done rather quickly because claims regarding pedestrian accidents must be filed within four years.
-This four-year timeline gives you the opportunity to file claims with your insurance and a lawsuit if you qualify for one.
+This needs to be done rather quickly because claims regarding pedestrian accidents must be filed within two years.
+This two-year timeline gives you the opportunity to file claims with your insurance and a lawsuit if you qualify for one.
 You will need to file for PIP insurance in these instances to help with medical bills and coverage for income lost due to time off work.Are Florida Car Laws Part of Pedestrian Accidents?

 When a driver is responsible for a pedestrian accident, they are liable for the accident if they’re at fault.
 It can be difficult to determine whether or not pedestrian accidents are considered as car accidents or personal injury when they involve a driver.

 If you are a pedestrian and are hit by a motorist driver, you should first seek the assistance of personal injury.
-Florida car accidents are more complicated since the state operates with a pure comparative fault system, which means both parties have to seek help through their own insurance policies with only having the ability for a lawsuit if the case meets certain requirements.Can Pedestrian Accidents Be Avoided?
+Florida car accidents are more complicated since the state operates with a modified comparative fault system, which means both parties have to seek help through their own insurance policies with only having the ability for a lawsuit if the case meets certain requirements.Can Pedestrian Accidents Be Avoided?

 Pedestrian accidents are not uncommon, but they cover a lesser percentage of all accidents in Florida.
 Can they be avoided?
 While saying pedestrian accidents can be avoided is impossible, there could be ways to prevent accidents or reduce your chance of being struck while you are near motor vehicles.